smartems/smartems/docs/sources/project/_index.md

 weight = 6
 +++

-# Welcome to the grafana project
+# Welcome to the smartems project